thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-05-groups-alternators/named_groups.md

 DL ATL ATL 06:05 12:05 190
 ```

-We discover something broken with this data, where some records have the origin (2nd column) the same as the destination (3rd column).
+We discover something broken with this data, where some records have an origin (2nd column) that is the same as the destination (3rd column).
 These two columns should always be different so we want to find records where this is not the case.
-How do we do this in regular expressions?
+How do we do this with a regular expression?

 What gets interesting here is we want to match a pattern, but then *refer* to that match later.
 This can be achieved using a **named group**.
 Below, we capture a named group called "orig" that matches 3 uppercase letters, and then search the next column that matches those three letters: